 Section I:

 Name:

 Address:

 Telephone (Home): Telephone (\ Work):

-Electronic Mail Address: l
+Electronic Mail Address:

 Accessible Format Large Print Audio Tape

 Requirements?
 TDD Other

 Section II:

-Are you filing this complaint on your own behalf?
-Yes No
+Are you filing this complaint on • Yes No

 If you answered "yes" to this q uestion, go to Section III.

-If not, please supply the name a nd relationship of the persor n for whom
+If not, please supply the name a nd relationship of the person for whom

 you are complaining:

 Please explain why you have file ed for a third party:

-Please confirm that you have ob tained the permission of the aggrieved Yes No
+Please confirm that you have ob otained the permission of the aggrieved Yes No

 party if you are filing on behalf of a third party.

 Section III:

-I believe the discrimination I exp perienced was based on (che ck all that apply):
+I believe the discrimination I exp perienced was based on (chec k all that apply ):

-[] Race [] Co lor [] National Or igin [] Age
+[] Race [] Co lor [] National Or rigin [] Age

 [] Disability [] Family or Religious Status [] Other

-Date of Alleged Discrimination (Date of Alleged Discrimination (Month, Day, Year):
+Date of Alleged Discrimination ( Month, Day, Year):

-Explain as clearly as possible wh at happened and why you be elieve you were discriminated agair st. Describe all

-persons who were involved.
-Inc

-you (if known) as well as names and contact information of any witnesses.
-If more space is needed, please use the
+Explain as clearly as possible who persons who were involved.
+Incompose (if known) as well as names lude the name and contact in formation of th e person(s) who dis scriminated against

 back of this form.

 Section IV

-Have you previously filed a Title VI complaint with this agence .v.5 Yes No
+Have you previously filed a Title VI complaint with this agency /?
+Yes No

-mave you previously med a fille vi complaint with this agent ·) · 163 140

 Section V

-Have you filed this complaint with any other Federal , State, or local agency, or with any Federal or State court?
+Have you filed this complaint with any other Federal, State, or local agency, or with any Federal or State court?

 [] Yes [] No

 If yes, check all that apply:

 [] Federal Agency:

-[] Federal Court [] State Agency
+[] Federal Court [ ] State Agency

-[] State Court [] Local Agency
+[] State Court [ ] Local Agency

-Please provide information about a contact person a t the agency/court where the complaint was filed.
+Please provide information about a contact person at the agency/court where the complaint was filed.

 Name:

 Title:

 Agency:

 Address:

 Telephone:

 Section VI

 Name of agency complaint is against:

 Contact person:

 Title:

 Telephone number:

-You may attach any written materials or other in formation that you think is relevant to your complaint.
+You may attach any written materials or other inf ormation that you think is relevant to your complaint.

 Signature and date required below

-Signature and date required below

-Signatura Data
+·

 Signature Date

+5.6